karmaniverous/aws-api-template/README.md

 To delete a stack, follow these instructions:

 1. Find the API domain at [API Gateway Custom Domains](https://us-east-1.console.aws.amazon.com/apigateway/main/publish/domain-names).
 Delete all API mappings related to the stack.

 1. Find the stack in the [CloudFormation console](https://console.aws.amazon.com/cloudformation) and click through to the stack detail.

 1. Under the Resources tab, find any S3 Buckets and delete their contents.

 1. Delete the stack.

+1. Check the [Route 53 console](https://console.aws.amazon.com/route53) to validate that there are no remaining `A` or `AAAA` that point at subdomains associated with the deleted stack.
+Delete the records if they exist.

 # DevOps